Impact : Technical development and jobs creation

 The timing was right when Télé Yayra became aware of WIDU through a friend in 2021.
 After effortlessly convincing her cousin living in Germany to support her, they both registered on the online platform WIDU.africa and started creating their project on the platform to receive technical and financial support through the programme.

 In addition to financial support, Télé Yayra also receives technical support from the WIDU coach to improve her entrepreneurial skills.
-"Through the support of the WIDU coach, we have been able to learn, among other things, to develop and improve our marketing strategy and our communication on social networks to give good visibility to the centre and our activities."
+"Through the support of the WIDU coach, we have been able to learn, among other things, to develop and improve our marketing strategy and our communication on social networks to give good visibility to the center and our activities."